Fresh and Local: 10 Reasons Why Buying Locally-Produced Food is Important

 So many people dislike fruits and vegetables, and many of those people have never tasted fresh, local raspberries or had the pleasure of enjoying a stir fry made of vegetables from their own garden.

 Eating fresh, local food that tastes amazing helps people to not only eat their fruits and vegetables but to enjoy them and look forward to each season’s offerings with appreciation and excitement.

 Because let’s face it, store-bought cucumbers in December can be a bit of a gamble; they’re often bitter and squishy rather than mild and crisp.

-This loss of flavor and texture is usually just a result of the food being shipped across the world and being rather old by the time you get it.
+This loss of flavor and texture is usually a result of the food being shipped across the world.
+It's just old by the time you get it.

 Now, which experience do you think encourages a higher intake of nutritious foods?
 Fresh and light or old and mealy?

 Check out this Seasonal Food Guide to see what’s growing right now in your state!